Corset Making for Beginners

 Gerry’s career began with an education in Fashion Design at Columbia College, where she won Best Women’s Wear Prize and showed in the Driehaus Award for Fashion Excellence.
 Upon graduation, Gerry relocated to the UK.
 While in London she worked as a pattern maker in the fashion industry and as a CAD pattern-making trainer for a wide range of industry professionals and learning institutions.

 The designer found her passion catering to private clients from her studio in Holloway in North London, where she gained expertise in corsetry and fitting.
 To further her skill, she studied the antique corsets in the archives of Symington Collection and the Museum of London.
 Her commissions have ranged from aristocratic weddings, traditionally tailored frock coats and producing a line ready-to-wear corsets for Violet’s Box boutique.
 Gerry teaches yearly master classes at Julia Bremble’s renowned Oxford School of Corsetry in England and is one of the founders of the Oxford Conference of Corsetry.
-From time to time she also lectures the School of the Art Institute of Chicago.
+From time to time she also lectures at the School of the Art Institute of Chicago.

 Classes will be held at the Morúa studio located at 3013 W Armitage Ave.
 Chicago Il 60647

 There is ample street parking.
 The studio is about a ten minute walk from California stop on the CTA blue line, which goes directly to to O’hare airport and downtown Chicago.

 Charges for the course are non-refundable, but are transferable a future course if cancellation is made with 30 days notice.